 The nature of properties is considered in the valuing technique:

 If the U2H is high for a unit market, it means they are good value compared to houses in the same suburb.
-However, the U2H will be low for a housing market if prices represent good value compared to units in the same suburb.
-In other words, a good score is a low one when looking at houses and a good score is a high one when looking at units.
+Similarly, the U2H will be high for a housing market if prices represent good value compared to units in the same suburb.
+In other words, the score considers the property type of the market under examination.

 The U2H can add weight to the potential a property market has to experience strong growth.
 It is another statistic that investors should consider.